saintograph/FitGit/README.md

 # README

+A fitness app that logs location and duration of workouts.

 Please ensure Rails 5 and Ruby 2.2.2++ are installed on your machine.

 Steps to get this aplication working :